MS-DOS and Windows command line debug command

 After debug starts, type "?" to display a list of debugging commands.

-To get out of debugging mode, you need to type "Q" and press Enter.
+To get out of debugging mode, type Q and press Enter.

-To execute the debug routine, you need to type "G" and press Enter.
+To execute the debug routine, type G and press Enter.

 Debug examples